LED price battle heats up as Osram launches 10-euro bulb

-ZURICH, March 2 Adecco reported better-than-expected fourth-quarter earnings on Thursday and said it saw strengthened hiring momentum across Europe.

-FRANKFURT, April 15 Germany's Osram is launching a new LED light bulb that costs less than 10 euros ($13.10) to battle rivals, such as Cree and Samsung Electronics , for a share of the fast-growing market.
+FRANKFURT Germany's Osram is launching a new LED light bulb that costs less than 10 euros ($13.10) to battle rivals, such as Cree and Samsung Electronics, for a share of the fast-growing market.

 Light-emitting diodes (LED) - known for lighting flat-screen televisions and tablet PCs - are increasingly replacing other lights in homes, stores and on streets because they use less energy and are more durable.